+FunctionDeclaration:

-FunctionDeclaration : function Identifier (FormalParameterList{ont}) Block
+function Identifier (FormalParameterList{opt}) Block

+FormalParameterList:

+Identifier

-FormalParameterList : Identifier FormalParameterList , Identifier
+FormalParameterList , Identifier

-Defines a property of the global object whose name is the Identifier and whose value is a function object with the given parameter list and statements.
+Defines a property of the global object whose name is the Identifier following the function keyword and whose value is a function object with the given parameter list and statements.
 If the function definition is supplied text to the eval function and the calling context has an activation object, then the declared function is added to the activation object instead of to the global object.
 See section 10.1.3.